 A Few Tips On Picking The Right One For You

 When contemplating the water people put into their bodies every day, it’s easy to feel overwhelmed.
-The average cost of bottled water is staggering, estimating up to 2000 times the cost of tap water.
+The average cost of bottled water is staggering, estimated at up to 2,000 times the cost of tap water.
 Considering how similar bottled water is to tap, the price is especially insulting.

 Believe it or not, the majority of bottled water is equal to standard tap water.
 Most municipal water systems and bottled water sources are fairly equal in terms of contaminants.
 Research shows that tap and bottled water contain harmful toxins such as lead, mercury, and Volatile Organic Compounds (VOC’s), which are organic chemicals like herbicides, pesticides, and industrial solvents.
 All of these pollutants are proven to have negative compounding long-term health effects.